yfann/TechGuidence/native-cloud/ecosystem/kubevela.md

 ## OAM
 + an open model for defining cloud native apps

+## CUE
++ CUE is an open-source data validation language and inference engine with its roots in logic programming.
++ it merges types and values into a single concept.

 ## ref
 + [KubeVela](https://kubevela.io/zh/docs/)
 + [深入解读：KubeVela 与 PaaS 有何不同？](https://zhuanlan.zhihu.com/p/329878177)